 Both larval and adult life stages are permanently aquatic, and most of Missouri's population lives in small, clear, cherty, gravel-bottom creeks, streams, and springs.
-When surface water is present, individuals are found in the spaces among loose gravel or under rocks.
+When surface water is present, these salamanders live in the spaces among loose gravel or under rocks.
 During dry periods and presumably during the winter, these salamanders follow the water level down into the creek gravel bed; using this type of aquatic habitat allows them to remain active all year.

-Although extremely rare in Missouri, transformed individuals (lacking external gills) hide under rocks and logs in or near cave springs or cold, clear streams.
-They are most often encountered in the dimly lit areas beyond cave entrances and in leafy seepage areas of the Ozark Highlands.
+Although extremely rare in Missouri, transformed individuals (adults lacking external gills) hide under rocks and logs in or near cave springs or cold, clear streams.
+They are especially associated with the dimly lit areas beyond cave entrances and in leafy seepage areas of the Ozark Highlands.
 When outside caves, these salamanders are nocturnal and may venture away from streams on rainy nights.

 The Oklahoma salamander has a restricted distribution in Missouri, Oklahoma, and Arkansas, but it appears to be relatively secure in Missouri.
 However, its requirements for clean creeks, springs, and an abundance of clean gravel make it vulnerable to water pollution and habitat loss.
-Siltation (the filling of interstitial spaces among gravel), followed by gravel removal, are the primary threats for this species.
+Siltation (the filling of spaces between gravel stones with sediments), followed by gravel removal, are the primary threats for this species.